-The Canon EOS 650D (called Canon T4i in some regions) and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2012 and June 2017.
+The Canon EOS 650D (called Canon T4i in some regions) and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were announced, respectively, in June 2012 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 650D has a resolution of 17.9 megapixel, whereas the 200D provides 24 MP.
+The 650D has a resolution of 17.9 megapixels, whereas the 200D provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably smaller (15 percent) than the Canon 650D.
 Moreover, the 200D is markedly lighter (21 percent) than the 650D.
 In this context, it is worth noting that neither the 650D nor the 200D are weather-sealed.